jorjahung/week5-test-sudoku-web-version/README.md

 Sudoku (Web version)
 =================

-Write a web version of Sudoku using Sinatra, HTML, CSS and Ruby
+A web version of Sudoku using Sinatra, HTML, CSS and Ruby

+Just for fun, I made Sudokitten to play around and learn some more.
+This can be found in a separate branch.